BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

 === "Linux"

     **Clangd LSP for NaoTHSoccer**
+    Use this if you do not want to install the proprietary Microsoft C++ plugin for VS Code(ium) or you do not use VS at all.

     !
-Only works on Linux+Mac, as [Bear](https://github.com/rizsotto/Bear) can't do this on Windows
+Only works on Linux+Mac, as [Bear](https://github.com/rizsotto/Bear) does not work on Windows.
+On Windows, use VS for now.

+    0. Install [Bear](https://github.com/rizsotto/Bear) e.g. `sudo apt install bear`
     1. !
 Delete the build/ directory !
     2. cd Make/
-    3. bear -- ./compileGame.sh -j 12
+    3. `bear -- ./compileGame.sh -j 12`
-    4. mv compile_commands.json </path/to/naoth-2020>
+    4. `mv compile_commands.json /path/to/naoth-2020`

     **XabslEditor**
     We have a dedicated editor for editing and compiling the robots behavior written in xabsl.